 When I install the base, I check at the belt path to make sure that it isn’t moving more than 1 inch side to side or front to back.
 I’ve installed it using the lower anchors with ease, and I didn’t need to use any item under the base to achieve a good installation.

 Check for movement here, at the belt path.
 All car seats will move at the back and top.
-As long as it isn’t moving more than 1 inch at the belt path, side to side or front to back, it’s fine.
-Your child restraint need not be immobile.
+As long as it isn’t moving more than 1 inch at the belt path, side to side or front to back, the install is secure.

-Now I’ve chosen a thin, single layer, towel.
-I can also pull this one out without uninstalling my base, and the base does move a little more than when the towel was under it, but it does not move more than 1 inch at the belt path, making it a safe option as well.
+The base does move a little more than when the towel was under it, but it does not move more than 1 inch at the belt path.

-Next, I’ve used a seat protector mat under the base.
-It has two “modes” (one for “infants” and one for “toddlers”) and I am using it in the “infant” mode.
+Next, I’ve used a seat protector under the base.
+It has two modes — one for infants and one for toddlers.
+Here, we’re using it in the infant mode.
 Note the warning on the tag.

-The top part of the seat protector mat is folded and between the base and the vehicle seat, per the seat protector’s instructions.
+The top part of the seat protector is folded, then placed between the base and the vehicle seat per the seat protector’s instructions.

-I strongly believe that the difficulty in installing and uninstalling the base with this particular seat protector mat was truly a clear example of “interfering with the installation.”
-The warning on the seat protector mat’s tag says not to use it if it interferes with the installation.
-Since it was interfering, I can’t use this mat.
+The difficulty I had in installing and uninstalling the base with this particular seat protector is a clear example of “interfering with the installation.”
+The warning on the seat protector’s tag says not to use it if it interferes with the installation.
+Since it interfered, this seat protector isn’t a safe option.

 The instructions for this very hard mat said to use the full mat and clip a strap at the top if I’ve got a vehicle seat with a headrest.
 I do, so I followed the instructions.
 According to the manufacturer, the hard shell design is meant to prevent vehicle seat compression.
 It has blue rubber gripper pads on both sides of the lower portion.
 There’s a note on the instruction guide and on the box about making sure to install your restraint as per the child restraint instructions and my base allows the use of something under it.